This article covers:

 - Forestry or lumber workers in companies with fewer than 12 employees

-- Workers in small mining operations with fewer than 13 employees, provided they do not work more than 56 hours a week or 12 hours a day, and not longer than 14 workweeks in a calendar year
+- Workers in small mining operations with 12 or less employees who do not work more than 56 hours weekly or 12 hours daily with an annual schedule of 14 workweeks

-- Employees of newspapers with a circulation of less than 1,000
+- Employees of newspaper publishers with a circulation of less than 1,000

 - Switchboard operators employed by public telephone exchanges with fewer than 750 stations

-- Public employees handling telegraphic, telephone, and radio messages who work under a contract and have agency revenue of less than $500 per month
+- Public employees handling telegraphic, telephone, and radio messages working under contract with agencies earning less than $500 in communications revenue

 - Community health aides employed by local and regional health organizations

-Learn more in detail about Alaska Salaried Employees Laws and Alaska Overtime Laws.
+Learn more about Alaska Salaried Employees Laws and Alaska Overtime Laws.

 What are Alaska Breastfeeding Laws?